-The Online Master of Divinity (Openseminary) (eMDiv) is built around six church practices and designed for people in ministry It offers an innovative and fresh approach for doing theology in ministry context.
-The course departs from the standard mode of theological curriculum, which is divided up into the four areas of biblical studies, history, theology and practical/pastoral studies.
-However, through the Openseminary(TM) approach, the eMDiv uses six key dimensions of church practice as windows through which biblical, historical, theological and contemporary issues are examined.
-Carefully selected foundational courses enable students to go deeper in the six dimensions of church practice.
-It is offered fully online or as a hybrid online and on-campus.
+The Online Master of Divinity (Openseminary) is built around six church practices and designed for people in ministry.
+It offers an innovative and fresh approach for doing theology in ministry context.
+Our distinctive Openseminary™ approach explores six key dimensions of church practice as windows through which biblical, historical, theological and contemporary issues are examined.
+Students can choose to take classes fully online or using a hybrid online and on-campus model.
+Watch a full description of the Openseminary™ approach.

-- Prefer to Study on Campus?
-The Master of Divinity (MDiv) is offered Online (this program) or On-Campus in St. Davids, Pennsylvania.
-Check out the On-Campus MDIV.
+- Palmer offers a Master of Divinity either Online (this program) or on campus in St. Davids, Pennsylvania.

 - LEARN HOW TO DO THEOLOGY: Students learn how to identify emerging questions from their ministry context, engage theological disciplines and humanities to find answers to these questions; then, how to articulate and implement a theological response to the emerging questions.